Hexagram Twenty-nine—Life's Trials

-Your symbol is Hexagram twenty-nine, describes life's tests.
-Using one's deepest faith and intelligence, work through these trials because it will become a valuable lesson.
+Hexagram Twenty-nine describes life's tests.
+Using one's deepest faith and intelligence, work through these trials because each one can become a valuable lesson.

 The first line, yin, shows a person facing constant trials, but who hides out in a well.
 This is unfortunate because the way will only become more difficult.